 The only way to win at content marketing is for the reader to say, “This was written specifically for me.” - Jamie Turner (International Marketing Expert)

 Segmentation essentially separates the public into groups that share core similarities.
-It could be their demographics, their behaviors, their needs, their level of engagement or their “stage in the funnel”.
+It could be their demographics, their behaviors, their needs, their level of engagement, or their “stage in the funnel”.
 A more advanced way to segment your audience is through a concept called Personalization.
-While Segmentation is performed by the Marketer, Personalization on the other hand, is controlled by rules and machine-learning.
-Which means that an Email Service Provider (ESP) will transform the data collected in specific content to a specific lead or customer.
+While Segmentation is performed by the Marketer, Personalization, on the other hand, is controlled by rules and machine learning.
+This means that an Email Service Provider (ESP) will transform the data collected in specific content to a specific lead or customer.

 #2 Quality Over Quantity

-Ortto has compiled a list or words that could cause a spam trigger and consequently prevent your email from arriving on your customer’s inbox.
+Ortto has compiled a list of words that could cause a spam trigger and consequently prevent your email from arriving in your customer’s inbox.
 These phrases give off a manipulative, needy, and generally ‘spammy’ vibe.
 That means words like: